-- Schedule activity.
-Use a calendar to look at your week as a whole, then plan where you can realistically fit in exercise.
+Use a calendar to look at your week as a whole, then plan where you can realistically fit in physical activity.
 Because schedules can fluctuate greatly through the year, an appropriate exercise plan one week may not be feasible the next.

 Tip: Break exercise bouts into smaller chunks of time if you don’t have larger blocks to devote to it!

-- Mix it up.
-If boredom strikes, change where you do your exercise – take a SpriTube® (order one online) to the park for some circuit training — walk five minutes, stop and do some biceps curls, walk five more minutes, stop and do triceps extensions, and so on.
+If boredom strikes, change where you do your exercise – take a resistance exercise tube to the park for some circuit training — walk five minutes, stop and do some biceps curls, walk five more minutes, stop and do triceps extensions, and so on.
 If you hate gyms, try outpatient cardiac rehabilitation facilities – they’re thong-free and often have a staff with a more medically-trained fitness background.
 Or change the type of exercise – aquasize vs. speed walking.
 Change when you do it – try two 15-minute walks instead of one 30-minute bike ride, or do interval training – alternating short bouts of high intensity with lower intensity activities.

-Tip: Remember that the activities of daily living – washing your car by hand, standing instead of sitting while chatting on the phone, walking to your co-worker’s office instead of calling, mowing your own lawn – can all add up to significant physical activity that’s not the ‘same ol’ stuff.’
+Tip: Remember that the activities of daily living – washing your car by hand, shoveling snow, raking leaves, standing instead of sitting while chatting on the phone, walking to your co-worker’s office instead of calling, mowing your own lawn – can all add up to significant physical activity that’s not the ‘same ol’ stuff.’

-- Be prepared.
-Don’t let a thunderstorm or hot, humid weather stop you.
+Don’t let a thunderstorm, hot, humid weather, rain or snow stop you.
 Make a list of indoor alternatives for outdoor activities.
-Try a workout on FitBalls® (order one online) – it’s great fun!
-Check out www.fitball.com for videos that show how to get a great workout.
+Try a workout on exercise balls – it’s great fun!

 Tip: Build a library of fun exercise videos for unexpected snags, to help keep you moving no matter what’s going on outside.
 Try yoga, pilates, bellydancing, ballet, hip hop, and salsa videos as well as more standard aerobic offerings.
 Be sure to get beginner tapes when you’re a beginner!